gabrielmccoll/Nuget-Server---Azure/Nuget in Azurept1.md

 You’ll notice 2 lines are commented out.
 This might not be needed if you only have one subscription but I’ve thrown it in there in case you have more than one.
 This is because the commands succeeding those, execute in the context of a subscription.
 If you’re in the wrong one, you make it in the wrong place

+**The name of the AzureRMWebApp must be unique! ..so if the script fails it's because of that.
+I should probably stick a random number at the end of it**

 	$name = "NugetServer"
 	$location = "westeurope"
 	\# $subscriptionid = "?????"